Descript vs Opus Clip

 Thumbnail generator from video link

-Export to XML for Premiere Pro/DaVinci Resolve
+Export to XML for Adobe Premiere Pro and DaVinci Resolve

-Team workspace with seats
+Team workspace with sub-teams, permissions, and analytics

-Filler and silence removal
+Filler word and silence removal

 Integrations